 We love great literature.
 By discussing these books and bringing them to life, we are creating wonderful memories and life-long lessons for our children to remember forever.
 Our books jump off the page and we get the most from our reads.

-📢 Chime In!: What is your favorite part of reading a book?
+Now we’re curious… What is your favorite part of reading a book?